Showing all 11 results

 All FAMCO products are manufactured in the United States and come with a 1-year warranty against product defects and workmanship.

-Not only does an obstructed dryer vent cost more money to run longer, it racks up the utility bill.
+Not only does an obstructed dryer vent cost more money to run, it racks up the utility bill.
 In summer months the AC has to run harder to keep home cooler from the warm air that the dryer emits.
 Be diligent in keeping up on home maintenance.
-Vents are often overlooked or seem insignificant, but really they are the lungs of the home allowing it to easily breathe in and out air.
+Dryer vents are often overlooked or seem insignificant, but neglect can be hazardous to the quality and efficiency of the air you breathe in your home.